Sensitivity analysis-guided model reduction of a mathematical model of pembrolizumab therapy for de novo metastatic MSI-H/dMMR colorectal cancer: Minimal Model Parameter Estimation

 \section{Minimal Model Parameter Estimation}

-We estimate all parameters, where possible, under the assumption that no pembrolizumab has/will be administered.
-The exception to this is the parameters directly related to pembrolizumab treatment, for which the assumptions are explicitly stated during estimation.
-Many of the assumptions and techniques in this section are adopted from \cite{Hawi2025supp} and \cite{Hawi2025localsupp}.\\~\\ For the sake of brevity, we present parameter estimation only for those parameters that differ between the reduced and the minimal model.
+We estimate all parameters, where possible, under the assumption that no pembrolizumab has been or will be administered.
+The exceptions to this are the parameters directly related to pembrolizumab treatment, for which the assumptions are explicitly stated during estimation.
+Many of the assumptions and techniques in this section are adopted from \cite{Hawi2026metasupp} and \cite{Hawi2025localsupp}.\\~\\ For the sake of brevity, we present parameter estimation only for those parameters that differ between the reduced and the minimal model.
 The absence of a parameter in this section implies that its value and derivation are identical to those provided in \Cref{reducedmodelparamestsection} and \autoref{reducedtableofparams}.